DianaDI/cvdl/README.md

 The accuracy of object instance recognition is 91% for current implementation.

-Pose estimation accuracy can be seen on the histogram:
+Pose estimation accuracy can be seen on the histogram (with horisontal axis defining angles' degrees):

 ![alt text](https://github.com/DianaDI/cvdl/blob/master/src/hist.png)